frederic-perez/AmE-dictionary/data/dictionary.md

 __raw-milk__ _Raw-milk cheese--unpasteurized cheese._
 __rawhide__ _n_ _Attendees can learn how to braid rawhide._
 __rawinsonde__ _n_ A radiosonde used to observe the speed and direction of upper-air winds and tracked by a radio direction-finding instrument or radar.
+__ray flower__ _n_ (ray floret) One of the flattened marginal florets surrounding the disk in the flower heads of certain composite plants, as the daisy.
 __raze__ _v_ :three: (razed, razing) To level to the ground; demolish. _In March they razed the house._ _Dozens of buildings were razed to make room for new ones._
 __razor sharp__
 __razor strop__